karttur/okavango/docs/dem/watersurface/README.md

 Details on the elevation data are available in the post [Regional topography](https://karttur.github.io/okavango/blog/oka-dem/).

+The data as available here were organized in 2019.
+Details of the data organizations are available in the post [Okavango spatial data organization](https://karttur.github.io/okavango/article/oka-datafix/).

 | Layer name                                    | Layer content                                       |
 |:----------------------------------------------|:----------------------------------------------------|
 | **Vector layers** (shape files)               |                                                     |